Useful information for PCN (Poison Centre Notification) submission

 Contact with the authorities

-• the composition of the mixture has changed (addition, replacement or removal of one or more components)
+• the composition of the mixture has changed (addition, replacement, or removal of one or more components)

-• packaging and labelling have changed
+• packaging and/or labelling has changed

-• use has changed
+• the intended use has changed

-• Addition of a new component to the mixture.
+• Addition of a new component.

 • Replacement of a component.